 Top / Featured Image credit: flickr photo by Dept of Energy Solar Decathlon http://flickr.com/photos/solar_decathlon/6193065097 shared under a Creative Commons (BY-ND) license

-The post "TRU Collector WordPress Theme Ready for Brave Testers" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (https://cogdogblog.com/2015/11/tru-collector-wordpress-theme/) on November 17, 2015.
+The post "TRU Collector WordPress Theme Ready for Brave Testers" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2015/11/tru-collector-wordpress-theme/) on November 17, 2015.